 What Diabetic Patients Need to Know About Dental Implants

 Despite your best efforts and care, you may lose teeth and need dental implants, a safe and effective solution.
 While you may face challenges related to implants as a diabetic patient, it’s also a more permanent solution.
-Dental implants may also help to reduce infections, irritation, and inflammation making it the best solution for your dental needs.
+Dental implants may also help reduce infections, irritation, and inflammation, making them the best solution for your dental needs.

 Challenges With Dental Implants

-Diabetic patients may experience a longer period of healing, which could affect the rate of infection, gum disease, and even implant rejection.
+Diabetic patients may experience a longer healing period, affecting the infection rate, gum disease, and implant rejection.
 These challenges don’t automatically mean that you shouldn’t get dental implants.
-They simply mean that you are at higher risk of complications.
+They mean that you are at higher risk of complications.
 It could mean that some dentists may decline to perform the procedure.

-You will need to find a dentist who has experience and training who can help you.
-Your dentist will need to take extra care in the diagnostic process as well as throughout the procedure.
-This is to make sure that the implants do not fail and that it is the right option for you.
+You will need to find a dentist with experience and training to help you.
+Your dentist will need extra care in the diagnostic process and throughout the procedure.
+This ensures the implants do not fail and is the right option.

 Benefits of Dental Implants for Diabetic Patients

 Dental implants can help improve a wide variety of concerns you may have.
 This includes your dietary habits, better bite function and digestion, less bone deterioration, and improved self-confidence with your smile.
 It can help you become healthier while allowing you to enjoy a more varied diet and enjoy the experience of eating better and more fully.